SahaginOrg/sahagin-java/README.md

 ### If you use jar file directory
 Download sahagin-0.2.5.zip from [here](https://github.com/SahaginOrg/sahagin-java/releases/tag/0.2.5) and add all jar files in the zip file to the Java class path.

+You must add JVM argument "-javaagent:\<path to sahagin-0.2.5.jar\>" when you run JUnit tests.

 ## 2. Add annotations
 Add @Page annotations to your page object class declarations, and add @TestDoc annotations to your page object methods or any other methods.